Sachinx0e/CPParser/README.md

 Just open the project in IntelliJ IDEA and press `Run -> Run CParser`

  - To change the location from where the `interface` files will be read go to `Main.java` and change the value of`INTERFACE_FOLDER` variable.
- - To change the location of generated wrapper code go to `Main.java` and change the value of `OUTPUT_FOLDER` variable
+ - To change the location of generated wrapper code go to `Main.java` and change the value of `OUTPUT_FOLDER` variable.